-As a way to deliver hope during this difficult time, we’re teaming up with iHeart to livestream iHeartRadio Concerts for the Community, presented by Ally: a series of three live and interactive concerts featuring top artists streaming directly to your home.
-As a way to give back to the community through the healing power of music, we will also be making a $100,000 donation to United Way Worldwide’s Invisible Problems Campaign and the Musicians On Call COVID Relief Fund.
+As a way to deliver hope during this difficult time, we teamed up with iHeart back in June to livestream iHeartRadio Concerts for the Community, presented by Ally: a series of three live and interactive concerts featuring top artists streamed directly to your home.
+And, as a way to give back to the community through the healing power of music, we also made a $100,000 donation to United Way Worldwide’s Invisible Problems Campaign and the Musicians On Call COVID Relief Fund.

 The Healing Powers of Music

 Do you ever hear a song and you just can’t help but smile?
 You’re not alone.

 For years, research has found that listening to music can reduce stress, anxiety, and pain in hospital patients and caregivers of all kinds: young and old, those in the emergency room, and others with long-term conditions.
 It has also been found to be an effective substitute for reducing anxiety before an operation.
 And, according to Joanne Loewy, the Director of the Department of Music Therapy and Associate Professor at Icahn School of Medicine at Mount Sinai, music — particularly live music — excites and activates the body, enhances quality of life, and can promote recovery from illness.